 The RBC Direct Investing options trading isn’t really my thing, but the RBC Direct Investing options trading fees follow the same philosophy as their stock trading fees.
 Most people are looking at $9.95 per trade + $1.25 contract fee.
 If you make 150+ trades they’ll let you take three bucks off the per trade rate.

-Most options traders who I know are substantially more active in their account than everyday ETF index investors, and so this fee difference versus low-cost discount brokerages might be more important to them.
+Most options traders are substantially more active in their account than everyday ETF index investors, so this fee difference versus low-cost discount brokerages might be more important to them.